-BYMS 2078 - T/Lt HR Walker, RNVR (from 157th BYMS Flotilla)

-HMCS Sioux (LCdr E.E.G.
-Boak, RCN) and HMS Vigilant - escorts, rendezvoused at the gate
+- BYMS 2032 T/Lt PG Farmery, RNR - BYMS 2157 T/Lt D McGrath, RNVR - BYMS 2078 T/Lt HR Walker, RNVR (from 157th BYMS Flotilla) - HMCS Sioux (LCdr E.E.G.
+Boak, RCN) and HMS Vigilant escorts, rendezvoused at the gate

-Pass North Gate at H-16 hours, 40 min
+Pass North Gate at H-16 hours + 40 min

-- 8 x LCT3 from 11 LCT Flotilla carrying DD tanks.
+• 8 x LCT3 from 11 LCT Flotilla carrying DD tanks.

 LCT3 were not considered suitable for beaching in the assault phase and it was planned that they would launch DD tanks well out to sea.
-Because it was planned that the DD tanks would form the first wave of the assault it was essential that they should have assistance with navigation and station keeping off the beaches - 3 x LCP(L) Navigation, 196, 172 and 167, joined from Hamble.
-These were to lead the DD tanks to as near the shore as possible.
-They carried navigation equipment and some were armoured - LCP(Sy) 290 joined from Hamble.
+It was planned that the DD tanks would form the first wave of the assault it was essential that they should have assistance with navigation and station keeping off the beaches

+- 3 x LCP(L) Navigation, 196, 172 and 167, joined from Hamble.
+To lead the DD tanks to as near as shore as possible.
+Carried navigation equipment and some were armoured - LCP(Sy) 290 joined from Hamble.
 These survey craft were similar to the LCP(L) Navigation but were intended to follow the DD tanks and check their line of approach.
 They would then carry out survey work on the beaches - LCP(L) 179 joined from Hamble.
 Possibly standing in as LCP(Sy) - 6 x LCP(L) from 702 Flotilla joined from Hamble.
 These were to lay smoke if requested to cover the DD launching position - LCH 239 carrying Deputy Senior Officer Assault Group Nan White. - ML 903 carrying Flotilla Officer, 11 LCT Flotilla who is also Deputy Senior Officer Group 321.
 This was to follow the DD wave and maintain communications - 6 x LCP(L) from 702 Flotilla joined from Hamble.
 These were to lay smoke for bombardment ships

-Passing South Gate at H-16 hours, 20 min Speed 8 knots to Buoy BB then 5 knots
+Passing South Gate at H-16 hours + 20 min Speed 8 knots to Buoy BB then 5 knots